nzilbb/labbcat-server/README.md

 2. Edit the new file with an XLIFF editor.
 3. Add the new locale to the "locales" setting in *user-interface/angular.json*

+For more information about how to internationalize the code so that such translation can occur, see `user-interface/src/main/angular/README.md`

 ### Deployment into LaBB-CAT